 If one of your personal entry tickets is a winner, you will be paid 100% of the prize amount.
 If one of the syndicate tickets is a winner, you will receive your fair portion of the syndicate winnings.

-theSmart is a subscription, but not to any one lottery.
+theSmart is a subscription, but not to any single lottery.
 Instead, theSmart is a subscription that automatically purchases two weekly tickets to the lotteries that offer the best cost-to-benefit ratio.

 theBig operates on a similar but simpler principle to theSmart.
-When you purchase a subscription to theBig, you automatically purchase two entries each week into the lottery with the biggest overall jackpot. theBig does not take into account odds, taxes or anything else: it simply matches you with the biggest prizes possible.
+When you purchase a subscription to theBig, you automatically purchase two entries each week into the lottery with the biggest overall jackpot. theBig does not consider odds, taxes, or anything else: it simply matches you with the biggest prizes possible.

 The following questions and answers offer a closer look at how TheLotter works and what you can expect as a customer.